 The Governor recommends funding to establish and maintain a records management system for state-only declared disasters because the FEMA records management system can only be used for federally declared disasters, as well as funding for two positions to administer the new state disaster program because federally funded staff cannot be used for this purpose.
-The Governor recommends replenishing the disaster contingency account through the cancellation of unused appropriations from previous disasters at the close of FY 2015.
 Additionally, the Governor recommends expanding the use of the disaster contingency account to pay the non-federal share for the Federal Highway Administration Emergency Relief Program and for the USDA Farm Bill programs (as administered by MN Board of Water and Soil Resources [BWSR]).